Entrepreneurship - Business

 • loading point,

-• the recipient and the unloading point,
+• recipient and the point of unloading,

 • means of transport,